Wall Street roars back, traders eye volatility ahead

 The sharp declines in recent days marked a pullback that had been long awaited by investors after the market minted record high after record high in a relatively calm ascent.

-Technology, materials and consumer discretionary were the top-performing sectors on Tuesday.
-Defensive sectors utilities and real estate were the only major S&P groups to end negative.
+Technology .SPLRCT, materials .SPLRCM and consumer discretionary .SPLRCD were the top-performing sectors on Tuesday.
+Defensive sectors utilities .SPLRCU and real estate .SPLRCR were the only major S&P groups to end negative.

 The U.S. stock market has climbed to record peaks since Trump’s election on the prospect of tax cuts and corporate deregulation as well as optimism over corporate earnings.